kev-m/pyCoilGen/docs/source/results.md

 ## SolutionErrors

-Unless suppressed by `skip_postprocessing`, the `SolutionErrors` class contains information about the solution.
+Unless `skip_postprocessing` is set to True, the `SolutionErrors` class contains information about the solution.
+You can use this information to [...].

 ```python
 class SolutionErrors: